rwieruch/blog_robinwieruch_content/graphql-apollo-client-tutorial.md

 {{% read_before_4 "This tutorial is part 4 of 5 in this series."
 "Part 1:" "Getting Started with GitHub's GraphQL API" "https://www.robinwieruch.de/getting-started-github-graphql-api" "Part 2:" "A GraphQL Tutorial for Beginners" "https://www.robinwieruch.de/graphql-tutorial/" "Part 3:" "A complete React with GraphQL Tutorial" "https://www.robinwieruch.de/react-with-graphql-tutorial/" "Part 5:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial" %}}

 Apollo is an entire ecosystem built by developers as an infrastructure for GraphQL applications.
 You can use it on the client-side for a GraphQL client application, or server-side for a GraphQL server application.
 At the time of writing this tutorial, Apollo offers the richest and most popular ecosystem around GraphQL in JavaScript.
 There are other libraries for React applications like {{% a_blank "Relay" "http://facebook.github.io/relay" %}} and {{% a_blank "Urql" "https://github.com/FormidableLabs/urql" %}}, but they are just for React applications, and they are not as popular as the Apollo Client.
-Apollo is framework agnostic, meaning you can use it with other libraries than react.
+Apollo is framework agnostic, meaning you can use it with libraries other than React.
 It can be coupled with other libraries/frameworks like Vue and Angular as well, so everything you learn in this tutorial is likely transferable to the others.

 {{% package_box "The Road to learn React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
 Plain React in 200+ pages of learning material.
 Pay what you want like <strong>50.000+ readers</strong>."
 "Get the Book" "img/page/cover.png" "https://roadtoreact.com/" %}}